gurrgur/pywinrefresh/README.md

-# Windows IoT Enterprise LTSC 2021 IoT ISO Refresh
+# pyWinRefresh

+pyWinRefresh can be used to create a localized and up-to-date W10 IoT Enterprise LTSC 2021 ISO.
+Currently only german localization is supported.

+## Requirements

+- Windows 10 virtual machine with chocolatey package manager
+    - It is recommended to use this VM for pyWinRefresh only.

 ## Setup